datacite/homepage/source/member-meeting-2022.html.md

 #### DataCite Roadmap: Together shaping priorities for 2023

 In this session we will take a look at the roadmap over the past 12 months and then will have an interactive session about your priorities for 2023.

 Participants would be using both Miro and Menti.

+Speakers: Sarala Wimalaratne (Engineering Director, DataCite) and Kristian Garza (Product Design Manager, DataCite)

+This session is open to anyone with an interest.

 The session will be recorded and then made publicly available along with the slides.